 4. "Peace on Earth," his Christmas duet with David Bowie, almost fell apart at the last minute.

 The Thin White Duke was set to appear on Crosby's Christmas TV special in 1977 when the production hit a snag.
 The producers had decided that Bowie would sing "The Little Drummer Boy," but Bowie felt the song wasn't really right for him and refused to sing it.

-The song actually had staying power, and RCA ended up releasing it as a single in 1982.
-It still gets little resurgences each holiday seasons; in 2006 it reached #3 on the charts during December.
+The song actually had staying power, and RCA ended up releasing it as a single in 1982; it still gets little resurgences each holiday season.

 Crosby wasn't just a golfer; he also enjoyed a little bit of action at the track.
 In 1937, he teamed up with a group of fellow superstars to open the Del Mar Racetrack just north of San Diego.
 In addition to Crosby, the team of investors included Jimmy Durante and Oliver Hardy.
 Crosby was at the track's gate on its opening day, shaking hands and greeting guests, and the track soon became one of California's hottest spots for celebrity sightings.

 The racing itself wasn't too shabby, either: The track played host to the famous winner-take-all two-horse race between Seabiscuit and Ligaroti.
 The race was such big national news that NBC radio made it the company's first-ever national broadcast of a horse race.